From Magento to Saleor: Scaling Portugal’s largest online electronics retailer

 Pulling the plug on plugins

 When Skrey took over PCDIGA's Magento platform, it inherited a litany of issues: performance, reliability, scalability, feature delivery - you name it.
-At the onset of the project, Magento had seemed ideal: a feature-rich monolith easily customized through plugin modules.
+At the onset of the project, Magento had seemed ideal: an established, feature-rich monolith easily customizable through plugin modules.
 It's the “easily” part of the claim that broke down in practice.

 With Magento, if you are writing modules, you need to consider the compatibility of the whole system.